xinli94/dl-inference-server/README.md

 Before building the client libraries and applications you must first install some prerequisites.
-The following instructions assume Ubuntu 16.04.
+The following instructions assume Ubuntu 16.04; other distributions will likely require additional/different dependencies and Makefile modifications.
+For example Mint requires that "-lssl -lcrypto" be added to IMAGE\_LDFLAGS and PERF\_LDFLAGS in Makefile.clients.

 OpenCV is used by image\_client to preprocess images before sending them to the inference server for inferencing.
 The python-pil package is required by the Python image\_client example.